Refludan Side Effects

 Applies to lepirudin: intravenous powder for solution

-Along with its needed effects, lepirudin (the active ingredient contained in Refludan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lepirudin (the active ingredient contained in Refludan) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking lepirudin:More common
+If any of the following side effects occur while taking lepirudin, check with your doctor or nurse immediately:More common

 - Bleeding from puncture sites and wounds